 It's called compound because it has several parts (if/then/else/fi), with commands within those parts.
 Soon we will see more compound commands.
 When used in a script, compound commands become more clear if split into several lines.
 After any part of a compound command, changing to a new line is ok, of course after every commands sequence the semicolon may be replaced by changing to a new line as well.

-So, the if command may be used any of these ways in a script:
+So, the if command may be used in any of the following forms in a script:

-#!/bin/bash Γ
+#!/DIN/DASI

-if
+#!/bin/bash if

-commands1
+if commands1; then commands1

-then
+commands2 then

-commands2
+else commands2

-else
+commands3 else

-commands3
+fi commands3

 fi